-Opinion: Even Martin Lewis is out of ideas — poverty is our new normal
+Opinion: Even Martin Lewis is out of ideas – poverty is our new normal

 Even Martin Lewis is out of ideas – the Tories have made poverty our new normal

-In the space of a decade, the Money Saving Expert founder has gone from the man who shouts about two-for-one deals online, to an accidental national saviour who tells desperate people how to avoid starvation and death by exposure
+In the space of a decade, the Money Saving Expert founder has gone from the man who shouts about two-for-one deals online to an accidental national saviour who tells desperate people how to avoid starvation and death by exposure

-As Britons careen into the sharpest nosedive in living standards since the aftermath of the Second World War, a country on the brink begs help not from the historic halls of Downing Street, but from a journalist turned personal finance guru and a Twitter famous anti-poverty campaigner.
+As Britons careen into the sharpest nosedive in living standards since the aftermath of the Second World War, a country on the brink begs for help not from the historic halls of Downing Street, but from a journalist turned personal finance guru and a Twitter-famous anti-poverty campaigner.
 How did we end up here?

-In the space of a decade, Money Saving Expert founder Martin Lewis has gone from the man who shouts about two-for-one deals online, to an accidental national saviour who tells desperate people how to avoid starvation and death by exposure.
+In the space of a decade, Money Saving Expert founder Martin Lewis has gone from the man who shouts about two-for-one deals online to an accidental national saviour who tells desperate people how to avoid starvation and death by exposure.
 His ally in this Dickensian nightmare is Jack Monroe, a cookbook author who once specialised in budget-friendly recipes but now spends her days answering panicked calls from petrified, penniless citizens.

-Britain’s collapse into state-sanctioned poverty has backed these unlikely heroes into unenviable corners, forcing both to admit that no level of frugality can do anything to counter the unprecedented surge in the cost of living.
+Britain’s collapse into state-sanctioned poverty has backed these unlikely heroes into unenviable corners, forcing each to admit that no level of frugality can do anything to counter the unprecedented rise in the cost of living.

-“I need to say, as the Money Saving Expert who’s been known for this, I am out of tools to help people now.
-It’s not something money management can fix,” Lewis grimly proclaimed on BBC’s Sunday Morning.
+“I need to say, as the money-saving expert who’s been known for this, I am out of tools to help people now.
+It’s not something money management can fix,” Lewis grimly proclaimed on the BBC’s Sunday Morning programme.

-Monroe said she has “never known the scale of sheer desperation and terror” now flooding her inbox each day, before tweeting out what is arguably the most damning indictment of this Conservative administration’s Thatcherite approach: a “no fuel” recipe for cooking fish in tinned pineapple which helps you to kill deadly bacteria without turning on the gas.
+Monroe said she had “never known the scale of sheer desperation and terror” now flooding her inbox each day, before tweeting out what is arguably the most damning indictment of this Conservative administration’s Thatcherite approach: a “no fuel” recipe for cooking fish in tinned pineapple, which helps you to kill deadly bacteria without turning on the gas.

 As soaring bills and sky-high rents cripple the nation, both Lewis and Monroe have warned that the crisis we now face is worse than the global financial crash and the pandemic put together.
 They’re right.

-In the febrile years after Lehman Brothers collapsed and took the world’s economy with it, just over 25,000 Britons relied on food banks for three days worth of emergency food each week.
+In the febrile years after Lehman Brothers collapsed and took the world’s economy with it, just over 25,000 Britons relied on food banks for three days’ worth of emergency food each week.
 By the end of 2021, that figure had ballooned to an almost unbelievable 2.5 million.
-Like our unlikely heroes, I shudder to think what that number will climb to after the real life impact of lifting the energy price cap hits home in the coming months.
+Like our unlikely heroes, I shudder to think what that number will climb to after the real-life impact of raising the energy price cap hits home in the coming months.

-Dystopian decisions made by suited men in the gilded cage of Westminster now threaten to destitute the widest cross-section of British society in history.
-From benefits recipients and blue collar workers, to students and the middle class, no one will be immune to the price hikes set to bring this country to breaking point.
+Dystopian decisions made by suited politicians in the gilded cage of Westminster now threaten to make destitute the widest cross-section of British society in history.
+From benefits recipients and blue-collar workers to students and the middle class, no one will be immune to the price hikes set to bring this country to breaking point.

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here